 - A Certificate of Completion on Day 7.
 Yes, 6 classes and one week and you’re certified.
 Trained and ready to roll.

 - Three hours of follow-up classes and one hour of individual supervision within 3 months following the on-site

 - Ongoing support for your equine coaching practice

 - A place to practice: Reduced fees for bringing your own clients to Blue Star Ranch, including housing for you, the facilitator, and staffing with a horse handler for your coaching or workshop sessions

-- Marketing support: Your coaching days and workshops will be featured on the Blue Star Ranch website and your photo and bio will be featured on the Certified RingLeader Coaches page of the website
+- Marketing support: Your BSR coaching days and workshops will be featured on the Blue Star Ranch website and your photo and bio will be featured on the Certified RingLeader Coaches page of the website

 What’s not included: